 Why is an eSIM perfect for your honeymoon?

 Your honeymoon is probably the most important trip of your life.
 Everything must go well: the hotel, the flight, the candlelit dinner... and also the internet connection.
-Because yes, even if you're disconnected from work, you need data to share that sunset on Instagram, to call home and say you've arrived safely, to book that boat excursion you saw on TripAdvisor, or simply for Google Maps to take you to the restaurant without getting lost.
+Because yes, even if you're disconnected from work, you'll need data to share that sunset on Instagram, to call home and say you arrived safely, to book that boat excursion you saw on TripAdvisor, or simply for Google Maps to take you to the restaurant without getting lost.

-An eSIM solves all these problems at once:
+The eSIM solves all these problems at once:

-- No surprises: the price is fixed, with no unexpected usage charges.
+- No surprises: The price is fixed, with no unexpected usage charges.

-- No interruptions: it activates automatically when you arrive at your destination.
+- No interruptions: It activates automatically when you arrive at your destination.

-- Compatible with multiple destinations: if your honeymoon takes you to several countries, a regional plan covers both destinations with a single purchase.
+- Compatible with multiple destinations: If your honeymoon takes you to several countries, a regional plan covers both destinations with a single purchase.

 Most popular honeymoon destinations and their eSIM coverage